-The fiancé visa, or K-1 visa, is a nonimmigrant (temporary) visa issued to the fiancé of a U.S. citizen in order to enter the U.S. for the purpose of getting married.
+The fiancé visa, or K-1 visa, is a nonimmigrant (temporary) visa issued to the fiancé of a U.S. citizen in order to enter the U.S. and get married.
 If the couple wishes, the foreign-born person can, after the marriage, apply to get lawful permanent residence (a green card) using the process known as "adjustment of status."
-This process does not require leaving the United States for the required green card interview.
+(Or, the non-citizen can simply leave after 90 days.)
+The adjustment of status process does not require leaving the United States for the required green card interview.

-The petitioner must pay nonrefundable fees to USCIS.
-The fee was $340 in 2012, but check the USCIS website for the latest.
+The petitioner must pay nonrefundable fees to USCIS (check the USCIS website for the latest).

 Once the petition is submitted, USCIS will review it for completeness and send, within a few weeks, a Form I-797 Notice of Action acknowledging receipt.

-The embassy or consulate will inform the fiancé about its requirements for forms, a medical examinations, and documents.
-Some of these may be country-specific.
+The U.S. embassy or consulate will inform the fiancé about its requirements for forms, a medical examination, and documents.
+Some of these might be country-specific.

 The fiancé will have to appear before a consular officer for a scheduled interview.
-Besides a valid passport, the fiancé must typically all of submit the following at the time of the interview:
+Besides a valid passport, the fiancé must typically submit the following at the time of the interview:

-The immigrating fiance will need to present the K-1 visa at a U.S. border, airport, or other point of entry.
+The immigrating fiancé will need to present the K-1 visa at a U.S. border, airport, or other point of entry.
 Admission at this point is not guaranteed.
-If the officer of Customs and Border Protection (CBP) finds evidence that you were not, in fact, eligible for the visa, or are otherwise inadmissible, he or she can deny entry.
+If the officer of Customs and Border Protection (CBP) finds evidence that the person is not, in fact, eligible for the visa, or is otherwise inadmissible, the officer can deny entry.

 It is best, if the immigrant plans to apply for a green card, to conduct the wedding as soon as possible after the immigrant's entry to the United States.
-That way, you will have time to receive the official marriage certificate before the 90 days on the fiance visa are up.
-You will need this official marriage certificate in order to submit the green card application.
+That way, you will have time to receive the official marriage certificate before the 90 days on the fiancé visa are up.
+You will need this official marriage certificate in order to submit the green card application (adjustment of status).

 This is optional.
-If you don't want to remain in the U.S. and obtain a green card, you may simply leave within the 90-day expiration date of your fiance visa, otherwise, you'll want to adjust status to a permanent resident.
+If you don't want to remain in the U.S. and obtain a green card, you can simply leave within the 90-day expiration date of your fiancé visa, otherwise, you'll want to adjust status to a permanent resident.